callum-stewart/f21dg-2022-d1/report/02_task_specifications.md

 Once a library has been adopted, unit tests will then be written to ensure consistent results consistent, reliable results are achieved throughout development.
 These unit tests may then form the basis for integration tests towards the end of development to ensure the analysis and graphing of the results works as expected.

+A breakdown of the STFT analysis can be found in the Background and Motivation section.

 ## T2: Identify & Adopt EMD Algorithm for Signal Analysis
 #### Member Responsible: Callum Stewart
 #### Time Required (Estimate): 5 hours